Don Herbison-Evans (

-The male has more pronounced brown lines, and has orange hind wings with dark margins.
-The male has a span of about 4 cms.
-The undersides show a black dot in the middle of each wing.
+The male is similar, but with brown areas in the outer halves of the forewings, and has orange hind wings with dark margins.
+The male has a wingspan of about 4 cms.

 Our female specimen laid about 200 eggs on the cocoon.
 They were pale yellow and shaped like a doughnut, with a diameter of about 0.5 mm.